Anne Burns: RAE Farnborough

-She did research work under Professor Richard Southwell at the university's engineering laboratory.
+Burns did research work under Professor Richard Southwell at the university's engineering laboratory.
 Together they wrote one of the early theoretical papers on Rayleigh-Benard convection.
 At the outbreak of the Second World War she applied to join the Air Transport Auxiliary as a ferry pilot, but her engineering expertise precluded this and in 1940 she was employed by the Ministry of Supply, joining what became the Structures and Mechanical Department at the Royal Aircraft Establishment (RAE) at Farnborough, Hampshire, as a scientific assistant.

 Her early work concentrated on flutter problems and on the measurement of the loads imposed on aircraft structures during flight.
 Other wartime tasks included the development of windscreen wipers for bombers and the double windscreen enclosing a supply of warm air to improve visibility.
 During this time she made test flights in many types of military aircraft from Tiger Moths to Hawker Typhoons and Gloster Meteors.

 In the late 1940s she was the first flight-test observer (FTO) in the UK to use strain gauges in an aircraft in flight.
 In 1953 she became a Principal Scientific Officer.
 During the investigation in 1954 into the crashes of the early de Havilland Comet jet airliners, she made many flights as an FTO in unpressurised Comets, sometimes up to 40,000 feet.
 It was known that the aircraft had broken up in flight while flying above 25,000 ft.
 In her own words "We flew about waiting for the windows to blow out."
 The following year Burns was awarded the Queen's Commendation for Valuable Service in the Air in recognition of her bravery and contribution to the investigation.
 In 1958 she was also awarded the R. P. Alston Medal by the Royal Aeronautical Society for this work.

 She became an expert on clear-air turbulence due to "wind-shear", caused by different air movement (wind) at altitudes close to each other, such as at the edge of a high-level "jet stream".
 Some of her research into turbulent air was conducted in a Fournier RF 4.
 In 1963 she was awarded a second Queen's Commendation, this time for her flights in an English Electric Canberra carrying out low- and high-level-gust research.
 Some of the low level flights were carried out in high temperatures in Libya from the RAF Stations at El Adem near Tobruk and RAF Idris near Tripoli.

-The Royal Aeronautical Society awarded her its Silver Medal for Aeronautics in 1966, and in 1968, when she was working on clear-air turbulence, flying as an observer in several countries, she was presented with the Whitney Straight Award for her services to aeronautical research and flying.
+The Royal Aeronautical Society awarded her the Silver Medal for Aeronautics in 1966, and in 1968, when she was working on clear-air turbulence, flying as an observer in several countries, she was presented with the Whitney Straight Award for her services to aeronautical research and flying.
 She retired from the RAE in 1976 after accumulating 1,500 hours of flight time as an observer.
 She met her husband Denis Burns at the RAE and they married in 1947.